-The building was originally owned by John C. Walker, who designed it to display automobiles produced by LaFayette Motors.
-That same year, Woodrow Wilson was president of the United States, Prohibition was just beginning, and the Women's Suffrage Movement secured women’s right to vote.
-The events shown on this page took place at either 1517 Connecticut Avenue (the building’s ground floor) or 1519 Connecticut Avenue (the upper two floors).
+The building was originally owned by John C. Walker, who designed it in 1920 to showcase automobiles produced by LaFayette Motors.
+That same year, Woodrow Wilson was President of the United States, Prohibition was just beginning, and the Women’s Suffrage Movement succeeded in securing women's right to vote.
+The events depicted on this page occurred either at 1517 Connecticut Avenue, on the building’s ground floor, or at 1519 Connecticut Avenue, which occupies the upper two levels.

 |